gongqilin/codetest/README.md

 Your task is to write a program that calculates the minimum number of copies of application 374 the company must purchase.

+**Preferred Language:**

+Java.
+However, you may use Python or another language if you are more comfortable with them.

 **Requirements:**

 1. Your code must correctly calculate the minimum number of copies needed for any given data set.